Sensor Integrated Bearing

 Installing a conventional external encoder or sensor requires: mounting the sensor bracket, positioning the sensor relative to the shaft, verifying runout within specification, routing and securing the sensor cable, and often performing an initial calibration.
 Each step is a source of potential error and delay.
 In high-volume production environments, this complexity adds measurably to assembly cost and warranty claim rates.

 The sensor integrated bearing ships as a single, pre-calibrated unit.
-Installation is the same as a standard bearing — no alignment procedure, no bracket fabrication, no separate cable management for the sensor module.
+Installation is the same as a standard bearing, with no alignment procedure, no bracket fabrication, and no separate cable management for the sensor module.
 The reduced component count lowers assembly time, eliminates the most common source of sensor installation error (misalignment), and reduces the number of potential failure points in the system.

 Key Applications